vacp2p/rfc/specs/waku/mailserver.md

 #### GET `/v1/envelopes`

-This endpoint returns a list of `messages` for a given query.
+This endpoint returns a list of `envelopes` for a given query.

 ##### Parameters